N5GEH/n5geh.platform/README.md

    Once the nodes are part of one cluster, you can check their availability using:

         docker node ls
 4. If the connection between the nodes failed we recommend to check your firewall and network settings.
-Once the swarm is successfully formed you can run the following command on the manager node:
+Once the swarm is successfully formed you can create an overlay network in which all containers will be put in.

+        docker network create fiware_backend-d overlay

+5. After that, run the following command on the manager node to start your stack:

         docker stack deploy -c docker-stack.yml <NameOfYourStack>
    where the NameOfYourStack is a custom name you can give your stack.
 You can start different stacks using different names in order to be able to manage your stacks individually.

-5. In case you want to terminate your swarm, simply type:
+6. In case you want to terminate your swarm, simply type:

         docker stack rm <NameOfYourStack>